 - Costs – it can be difficult to fully understand all the different fees and charges, which often vary a lot between different providers.
 Thankfully this public comparison site set up a couple of years ago makes things easier;

 - Ease of access – what are the online, mobile, phone and in-person services like?
-If you want to access your account 24/7 from your smartphone, then a mobile bank account could be the most suitable option;
+If you want to access your account 24/7 from your smartphone, then a French mobile bank account could be the most suitable option;

-- Range of services – you might want to see what’s on offer in terms of international money transfers or pensions savings plans;
+- Range of services – you might want to see what’s on offer in terms of international money transfers or French pensions savings plans;

 - English-speaking services – this is more readily available with international banks and online banks, but less so with smaller and regional banks.

 You can visit any branch and ask to open an account.
 It’s likely that staff won’t speak English, even at large banks in major cities, so it might be a good idea to take a translator with you or ask to take the documentation away to complete it so you have time to understand it.
-Branches are typically open around 9am–5pm Monday to Friday and close over lunch hours (some are open half day on Saturday).
+Branches are typically open around 09:00–17:00 Monday to Friday and close over lunch hours (some are open half day on Saturday).

 You will typically be asked to show proof of:

 Some banks may also ask for proof of job or student status.
 Foreigners without long-term resident permits can sometimes find it more difficult to open an account if they aren’t working or studying.
 If you are still house-hunting, the bank may ask you to provide a reference from your employer or a cash guarantee before you are issued with a bank account or credit card.
 If your documents are not in French, you may have to provide a notarized translation or a translation certified with an Apostille stamp.
-You should receive your banking documents (debit card, account number, cheque book) within 7-14 days.
+You should receive your banking documents (debit card, account number, checkbook) within 7–14 days.

 Opening a French bank account before you move